Winter Activities in Minnesota to Keep You Enjoying the Outdoors All Year

 Here is a brief list of activities you can do outdoors that are fun and will get you some fresh air.

 1) Hiking–lots of trails are still open, especially if there isn’t a lot of snow yet.
 There are several areas near Plymouth that have great areas of open space and woods.
-French Park on Rockford Rd just east of 494, Orono has two areas that I like Wolfsfeld (trailhead is in the parking lot of the church on the north side of County Road 6 and Brown Rd).
-Wood-Rill is also beautiful.
-It is located behind Wayzata Country Club.
-Both are large enough to get lost in and are beautiful!
+French Park on Rockford Rd just east of 494, Baker Park in Maple Plain is also beautiful!
+Both are large enough to get lost in and are gorgeous!

 4) Frozen Lake Sunrise Walks-my personal favorite!